Charles H. Wilson

-Charles Herbert Wilson (February 15, 1917 – July 21, 1984) was a California Democratic politician from the Los Angeles area.
-He served as a member of the U.S. House of Representatives from 1963 to 1981.
+Charles Herbert Wilson (February 15, 1917 – July 21, 1984) was a 20th-century American banker, businessman and California Democratic politician from the Los Angeles area.
+For nine terms he was a member of the U.S. House of Representatives from 1963 to 1981.

 Early life

 Wilson was born in Magna, Utah, and moved with his parents in 1922 to Los Angeles, California.
 He attended public schools in Los Angeles and Inglewood, where he was later an employee at a bank, from 1935 to 1942.

+World War II

-Wilson served as a Staff Sergeant in the United States Army from June 1942 to December 1945, where he gained experience overseas in the European Theater of Operations.
+Wilson served as a staff sergeant in the United States Army from June 1942 to December 1945, where he gained experience overseas in the European Theater of Operations.

 He returned home and in 1945 opened his own insurance agency in Los Angeles.

 Political career

 Wilson served as a member of the California State Assembly from the 66th District from 1955 to 1963.

+Congress

 He was elected as a Democrat to the United States House of Representatives, where he served from January 3, 1963, to January 3, 1981.
-On June 10, 1980, Wilson was reprimanded by the House of Representatives, for financial misconduct stemming from the Koreagate scandal.
-Wilson was defeated in the 1980 primary election for the Democratic Party nomination to the Ninety-seventh Congress, when he was defeated by former California Lieutenant Governor Mervyn M. Dymally.
-Wilson is, to date, the last white Congressman to represent the 31st District.
-This loss was due in part due to the vote of censure by the House of Representatives.
+On June 10, 1980, Wilson was reprimanded by the House for financial misconduct stemming from the Koreagate scandal.
+Wilson was defeated for renomination in 1980 by former Lieutenant Governor Mervyn M. Dymally; this loss was due in part due to the reprimand by his colleagues.

+Wilson is, to date, the last white congressman to represent the 31st District.